ianli/elbowpatched.com/_posts/2014-08-29-tools-and-services.md

 and allow people to maintain control over the presentation of their content.
 Perhaps a [Wordpress.com](http://wordpress.com) specifically designed for academics, or a template that academics could use to quickly publish a website.
-I will be exploring these solutions with Elbowpatched.
+I will be exploring these solutions with ElbowPatched.

 P.S.
 I expect that if I had asked this question to academics in less computing-intensive departments, I would have received different answers.